OCA/account-analytic/procurement_mto_analytic/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module takes account analytic value from sale order to the created purchase order line.
+This module takes analytic distribution value from sale order to the created purchase order line.

 **Table of contents**